 Distribution: This primarily Mexican and Central American species occurs from the southwestern United States south to Nicaragua.
-In New Mexico, it occurs only in Hidalgo County, where it is found regularly in several canyons (e.g., Skeleton, Whitmire, Cottonwood, and Clanton) in the Peloncillo Mountains and, occasionally, in the Animas Mountains (e.g., in the vicinity of Indian Creek Canyon).
+In New Mexico, it occurs only in Hidalgo County, where it is found regularly in several canyons

+(e.g., Skeleton, Whitmire, Cottonwood, and Clanton) in the Peloncillo Mountains and, occasionally, in the Animas Mountains (e.g., in the vicinity of Indian Creek Canyon).
 As in Arizona, the species requires dense pine-oak woodlands and oak woodlands just below the pine-oak zone in New Mexico, especially favoring oak riparian areas in mountain canyons and dense woodlands on adjacent north-facing slopes (Marshall 1957).

 Current Status: The species was listed as threatened by New Mexico in 1990, as the status of the small resident population in the Peloncillo Mountains became better understood.
 First detected in the state in 1974 (Ligon and Brenowitz 1976), it was found to be resident in small numbers in early 1990 (Williams and Hubbard 1990).
 Subsequent NMDGF surveys through the 1990s documented the extent of the Peloncillo Mountains population and 15 occupied territories were located in four canyons in that range in 2000 (Williams 2000).
 Individuals have been also reported from three sites in the Animas Mountains, most recently in May 2006 (Williams 2006).
 Owls abandoned one Peloncillo Mountain canyon in 2 years subsequent to a prescribed fire in 1997, as none were located there in 1998 or 1999, but they reoccupied the canyon in 2000.
 Nine territories were located in Skeleton Canyon in the Peloncillo Mountains in 2006 (Williams 2006) and 7 territories were located there in 2008 (Walker 2009), but recent fire in the canyon might have significantly reduced habitat availability.
-Approximately 5 individuals responded an informal playback survey of Clanton Canyon in July 2009 and several were reported in that canyon by birdwatchers in 2010 and 2011.
-In 2012, birdwatchers reported 9 birds, and in 2013, they reported 5 birds.
+Approximately 5 individuals responded to an informal playback survey of Clanton Canyon in July 2009 and several were reported in that canyon by birdwatchers in 2010 and 2011.
+In 2012, birdwatchers reported 9 birds, in 2013, they reported 5 birds, in 2014 they reported 8 birds, and in 2015 they reported 11 birds.
+It should be noted, however, that some of these sightings could be of the same individuals.